holochain/docs-pages/src/pages/get-building/index.md

 ---
-title: Get Building
+title: Get Started
 ---

-In Quick Start you installed Holochain and built a templated forum application.
-Here you will use the scaffolding tool to build your own application and learn the basic commands for using the scaffold.

-!!! note Pre-requisite
-Holochain installed as per [Quick Start](../quick-start/index) !!!

 # Getting Started with Holochain

 Welcome to the Getting Started with Holochain guide!
-This guide will walk you through the process of creating a simple forum application using Holochain.
+This guide will walk you through the process of installing the Holochain development tools and creating a simple forum application.
 By the end of this guide, you'll be familiar with the core concepts of Holochain and have a basic understanding of how to develop peer-to-peer applications using the Holochain framework.

 ### Table of contents